vincentlaucsb/pgreaper/README.md

 while for Postgres, the fast COPY protocol is used.
 This allows tens of thousands of records to be inserted in only seconds.

+### Robust
+SQLify is designed to handle common defects in data files.
+Column names are checked for duplicates and offensive characters.

+For Postgres, a separate table is automatically created for rejects which don't fit with the specified schema.
+Thus, SQLify is faster than using bulk insert statements but more flexible than a vanilla COPY statement.

 ## Full Documentation
 Documentation can be found [here](http://vincela.com/sqlify).